bitzlato/trade-bot/README.md

       total: ...
     }

-* `data` - список описаний ордеров, в формате совпадающем с форматом ответа маршрута `GET /api/market/v1/private/:userId/orders/:orderId`
+* `data` - list of order descriptions in the same format as the route response format `GET / api / market / v1 / private /: userId / orders /: orderId`

-* `total` - общее количество ордеров, удовлетворяющих условиям фильтрации
+* `total` - the total number of orders that satisfy the filtering conditions

-## POST /api/market/v1/private/:userId/orders/
+## POST / api / market / v1 / private /: userId / orders /

-Создание нового ордера.
+Create a new order.

-Формат запроса:
+Request format:

     {
       pair: ...,